fnproject/docs/fdks/fdk-java/README.md

 * [Testing your functions](TestingFunctions.md)

 ## Examples
 * [String reverse](examples/string-reverse/README.md): This function takes a string and returns the reverse of the string.
-The Java FDK handles marshalling data into your function without the function having any knowledge of the FDK API.
+The FDK for Java handles marshalling data into your function without the function having any knowledge of the FDK API.
 * [Regex query](examples/regex-query/README.md): This function takes a JSON object containing a `text` field and a `regex` field and returns a JSON object with a list of matches in the `matches` field.
 It demonstrates the builtin JSON support of the Fn Java wrapper (provided through Jackson) and how the platform handles serialization of POJO return values.
 * [QR Code gen](examples/qr-code/README.md): This function parses the query parameters of a GET request (through the `InputEvent` passed into the function) to generate a QR code.
-It demonstrates the `InputEvent` and `OutputEvent` interfaces which provide low level access to data entering the Fn Java FDK.
+It demonstrates the `InputEvent` and `OutputEvent` interfaces which provide low level access to data entering the Fn FDK for Java.
 * [Asynchronous thumbnails generation](examples/async-thumbnails/README.md): This example showcases the Fn Flow asynchronous execution API, by creating a workflow that takes an image and asynchronously generates three thumbnails for it, then uploads them to an object storage.
-* [Gradle build](examples/gradle-build/README.md): This shows how to use Gradle to build functions using the Java FDK.
+* [Gradle build](examples/gradle-build/README.md): This shows how to use Gradle to build functions using the FDK for Java.

-## Contribute to the Java FDK
+## Contribute to the FDK for Java
-If wish to contribute to the Java FDK development see our [Contributing to Fn Guide](https://github.com/fnproject/fn/tree/master/docs#for-contributors).
+If wish to contribute to the FDK for Java development see our [Contributing to Fn Guide](https://github.com/fnproject/fn/tree/master/docs#for-contributors).

-For details on the Java FDK Development see the [Java FDK Repo](https://github.com/fnproject/fdk-java).
+For details on the FDK for Java Development see the [FDK for Java Repo](https://github.com/fnproject/fdk-java).

 Before you get started you will need the following things: